tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 often configured with the ports to the RPC service blocked, which is good for security but complicates use by the light client.

-TODO: Figure out what is going on with the weird pseudo-inheritance service interface.
-The BaseService type makes sense, but its embeds are more complicated.

 ### Context: Remote Signer Issues

 Since the remote signer needs a secure communication channel to exchange keys